 Here’s what you should never be sacrificing in a relationship.

-The most basic of human right, freedom cannot be compromised in a relationship.
+The most basic of human rights, freedom cannot be compromised in a relationship.
 Of course, you have to ensure that your freedom does not infringe on your partner’s freedom.

+Or, that you do not hurt him/her in some way.
+A good example is flirting at a party.
+While flirting is an exercise in personal freedom, when it becomes inappropriate, it may hurt your partner.
 Financial freedom is also vital.
-This enables you to take decisions without feeling obligated to anyone or bound in any way.
+This enables you to make decisions without feeling obligated to anyone or bound in any way.

 2. Your passions